-This standard applies to the handling, storage and use of flammable and combustible liquids with a flashpoint below 200 F. The flashpoint is the minimum temperature at which a liquid gives off enough vapor to form an ignitable mixture.
-Flammable liquids have a flashpoint below 100 degrees Fahrenheit.
-On the other hand, combustible liquids have flashpoints at or above 100 degrees Fahrenheit.
+OSHA standard 1910.106 pertains to the handling, storage and use of flammable and combustible liquids with a flashpoint below 200 F. The flashpoint is the minimum temperature at which a liquid gives off enough vapor to form an ignitable mixture.
+Below is listed the definitions for flammable and combustible liquids in general industry and construction:

 There are two primary hazards associated with flammable and combustible liquids: explosion and fire.
-In order to prevent these hazards, the OSHA Standard addresses the primary concern of design and construction, ventilation, ignition sources and storage.
-This module will discuss each of these issues in depth.
+To prevent these hazards, the OSHA Standard addresses the primary concern of design and construction, ventilation, ignition sources and storage.
+This module will discuss each of these issues in more depth.

 At normal room temperatures, flammable liquids can give off enough vapors to form burnable mixtures with the air.
 As a result, they can be a serious fire hazard.
 Flammable liquid fires burn very fast.
 They also give off a lot of heat and often clouds of thick, black, toxic smoke.